Project “Parfum d’images”: the influence of odours on the visual memory of infants

 Description of the method used when presenting images to infants

-Infants will be shown sequences of images on a screen.
+We display sequences of images for infants on a screen.
 By presenting the images that the infants have learned from the book at a certain rate in the sequence, we will be able to analyse the brain’s response to that rate.
 This will serve as a brain marker of the infant’s ability to remember these images compared to other images presented to them.

-Scents associated with the images that will be presented to the infants
+Associating scents with the images presented to the infants.